 If the tree is bought from a reputable nursery, where virus-free material is the basic source, you can be sure that the tree you are buying has no hidden diseases.
 A cure at a later stage is unlikely to be practical or available.

 Purchase trees from outlets/garden centres where the trees are well looked after.
 The health status of the tree is of paramount importance.
 Not the price of the tree.
+As part of projects for which we provide advice and involving new trees to be planted, we work with a few selected top-quality nurseries, and so once the varieties and numbers of trees have been defined, we can put you in contact with the appropriate fruit tree supplier.

 Why to buy and plant fruit trees